Francessco121/msal-js-dart/README.md

 ## Usage

-See [example/example.dart](./example/example.dart) for a more complete example.
+See [example/example.md](./example/example.md) for a more complete example.

 Also see the [msal.js documentation](https://github.com/AzureAD/microsoft-authentication-library-for-js/wiki).
-Class, function, and parameter names are all the same between this wrapper and msal.js, so following msal.js examples should be mostly straight-forward.
+Class, function, and parameter names are all the same between this wrapper and msal.js (**except errors, which use the suffix `Exception` instead of `Error`**), so following msal.js examples should be mostly straight-forward.

 Short getting started example:
 ```dart